-Paraphernalia includes rolling papers, marijuana pipes, grinders, syringes; essentially any item that assists in introducing a drug into a person's body.
-Possession of drug paraphernalia is a crime punishable by a fine of up to $2,500 and 1 year in jail.
+Possession of Drug Paraphernalia - Drug paraphernalia includes having rolling papers, marijuana pipes, grinders, syringes, or any item for packaging or introducing a drug into a person's body.
+Possession of drug paraphernalia is an ungraded misdemeanor punishable by up to one year in jail and a $2,500 fine.

-Possession of heroin, methamphetamine, cocaine - including crack — cocaine, and other harsher drugs subjects a person to a maximum penalty of 1 year in jail and a fine of $5,000 for a first offense.
-The maximum penalty increases to 3 years of imprisonment and a fine not to exceed $25,000 for a subsequent conviction.
+Drug Possession - Possession of heroin, methamphetamine, cocaine - including crack cocaine - or other harsher drugs subjects a person to a maximum penalty of one year in jail and a fine of $5,000 for a first offense.
+The maximum penalty increases to three years imprisonment and a fine not to exceed $25,000 for a subsequent conviction.

 Possession with Intent to Deliver, Manufacture, or Distribute - PWI is commonly charged with the Commonwealth believes, through actual or circumstantial evidence, that a person is selling, manufacturing, or distributing illegal drugs.
 These cases are often based on undercover operations using undercover police officers and/or confidential informants to purchase drugs from a target subject.
 However, PWI charges can also stem from circumstantial evidence such as, the amount of drugs possessed, packaging materials, large sums of currency in small denominations, and cell phones.
 Penalties for conviction vary in PWI cases.
 If the substance is a Schedule I or II drug (narcotic) it is an ungraded felony and carries a maximum sentence of 15 years imprisonment and a $250,000 fine.
 If the substance is a Schedule I, II, or III it is a felony and carries a maximum penalty of five years imprisonment and a $15,000 fine.